TimothyNguyen/525-Stocks/code/README.md

 Notes:

 Prelim.Rmd: The preliminary models (section 1 of the report) is located here.
-All selected single variable analysis used in the report is locaated here
+All selected single variable analysis used in the report is located here

 ModelSelection.Rmd: The file is where we select the initial model through forward, backward, and stepwise selection.